Frequently Asked Questions

 Payment is required at time of service for all appointments.
 There will be no exceptions to this.
 If you anticipate that you are unable to pay at the time of your visit then please reschedule to another time, giving us sufficient notice (as per below) to allow us to schedule in another patient and to avoid your incurring a fee for a last minute appointment change.

-- A $350 deposit is required to schedule a new patient appointment.
-This will be applied to your new patient visit fee at the time of your first visit.
-If you need to cancel your new patient appointment for any reason, your $350 deposit will be refunded unless we do not get 5 business days notice (the time we need to schedule in another new patient from our waiting list).
+A $375 deposit and a signed Policy/Consent form are required to schedule a new patient appointment.
+The deposit will be applied to your new patient visit fee at the time of your first visit.
+If you need to cancel your new patient appointment for any reason, your $375 deposit will be refunded unless we do not get 5 business days notice (the time we need to schedule in another new patient from our waiting list).

-- The fee for visits with our naturopathically oriented practitioner Rashana Sharma (who does Classical Homeopathy, Ayurveda, Reiki and guidance on diet and mind body regimens (meditation and breathing)) is $295 for first visit which can last up to 2 hours and then prorated for future visits depending on the duration and type of follow up visits.
+The fee for visits with our naturopathically oriented practitioner Rashana Sharma (whose skill set includes diet, mind-body medicine, Classical Homeopathy, Ayurveda, Reiki) is $295 for first visit which can last up to 2 hours and then prorated for future visits depending on the duration and type of follow up visits.

-The hourly fees above apply to in person and, for sessions that do not involve body work, phone appointments.
+The hourly fees above apply to in person and phone appointments (for sessions that do not involve body or energy work).